onedata/onedata-documentation/docs/user-guide/oneclient.md

 By default, `oneclient` will expose under the specified mountpoint all spaces available to the user, whose access token was passed on the command line.

-It is however possible to limit the spaces which are visible, by providing a white list of the spaces on the command line.
+It is however possible to limit the visible spaces, by providing a white list of the spaces on the command line.
 This can be achieved using 2
 options:

-* `--space <name>` —  every occurence of this option followed by the name of a space will limit the mounted spaces to the specified spaces (e.g.
+* `--space <name>` —  every occurrence of this option followed by the name of a space will limit the mounted spaces to the specified spaces (e.g.
   `--space Space1 --space Space2`)
-* `--space-id <id>` —  every occurence of this option followed by the id of a space will limit the mounted spaces to the specified spaces (e.g.
+* `--space-id <id>` —  every occurrence of this option followed by the id of space will limit the mounted spaces to the specified spaces (e.g.
   `--space-id a58a461875b59988bd16eca960d8130b --space-id bd16eca960d8130ba58a461875b53451`)

 ### Direct I/O and Proxy I/O modes

-With respect to data access, oneclient can work in 2 modes: direct I/O and proxy I/O. The difference between these modes is that direct I/O allows Oneclient to `read` and `write` data directly to the physical storage, assuming that the Oneclient process has direct network access to the storage (e.g. S3 bucket or Ceph pool), which is not always available.
+With respect to data access, `oneclient` can work in 2 modes: direct I/O and proxy I/O. The difference between these modes is that direct I/O allows `oneclient` to `read` and `write` data directly to the physical storage, assuming that the `oneclient` process has direct network access to the storage (e.g. S3 bucket or Ceph pool), which is not always available.
 Proxy I/O mode does not require physical access to the storage by the Oneclient process, since in this mode all `read` and `write` operations go to the storage indirectly through